 Public notices are utilized to alert the public to a public comment period or to give adequate and timely notice of a public hearing or meeting.
 A public notice will be published in The Forum and on the City's website.
-Public notices will contain: a summary of the contents and purpose of the proposed plan or amendment, a list of locations where a full draft can be accessed, length of the public comment period, and how interested parties can submit comment.
+Public notices will contain:

+- Summary of the contents and purpose of the proposed plan or amendment - List of locations where a full draft can be accessed - Dates of the public comment period - Date and time of public hearing and approval if required - How/where interested parties can submit comments

-In addition, public notices for public hearings/meetings will contain: a description of the meeting location as accessible to individuals with disabilities, information on how to request reasonable accommodations, the availability of language interpretation and/or translation services and how to request them, contact information for the Section 504 coordinator, state TTY/Relay information, and non-discrimination and equal employment/equal housing statements.
+Additionally, public notices will include the following where required:

+- Description of the meeting location as accessible to individuals with disabilities - Information on how to request reasonable accommodations - Availability of language interpretation and/or translation services and how to request - Contact information for the Section 504 coordinator - State TTY/Relay information - Non-discrimination and equal employment/equal housing statements